aws/s2n-quic/netbench/README.md

 The collector binary takes a `netbench-driver` as an argument.
 The driver binary is spawned as a child process.
 The collector will continuously gather metrics from the driver and emit those metrics to `stdout`.

 ### netbench-cli
-`netbench-cli` has two commands.
+`netbench-cli` is used to visualize the results of the scenarios.
+This reports use [vega](https://vega.github.io/) which is "a declarative format for creating, saving, and sharing visualization designs".

-`report` is used to generate individual `.json` reports, and is not expected to be useful in isolation.
+`report` is used to generate individual `.json` reports.
+These can be visualized by pasting them into the [vega editor](https://vega.github.io/editor/).

 `report-tree` is used to to generate a human-readable `.html` report.
 Given a directory structure like the following
 ```